 - Knowledge of HIV prevention was good

-- The historic gravity of HIV made other STIs seem trivial and easy to treat
+- The seriousness of HIV made other STIs seem trivial

 - Most guys had difficulty knowing the difference between Syphilis, Gonorrhea and Chlamydia

-- Most knew very little about modes of transmission, testing or treatment for these STIs
+- Most knew very little about modes of transmission, symptoms, testing or treatment for these STIs

 - Knowledge surrounding syphilis was very low